BCDA-APS/bluesky_training/resources/developer/README.md

 make instrument >> infrastructure_setup-$(date -Idate).log
 ```

+Installs (to `/opt`):

-Gets the docker shell scripts to start and remove EPICS containers, the
+- docker shell scripts to start and remove EPICS containers
-Anaconda python installation (the base environment) with the Bluesky
+- the Anaconda python installation (the base environment)
-framework.
+- the Bluesky framework in the base environment
+- the example data files
+- the (bluesky) instrument package
+- per-user setup scripts

 ```sh
 sudo su